minjun0622/MKS21X-FinalProject/README.md

 1/16/19
 Minjun realized a critical mistake and that args.length and arg[int] are different!
 Chong has gotten started in the Flags method in the Board/Tiles class.

+1/17/19
+Chong ran into a problem with the Yur class.
+While adding new code, there has been issue with branching and changing.
+That issue has been fixed.